Horseback riding and Colours of Uzbekistan

 • accommodation in twin sharing tents,

-• services of guide, cook and service staff,
+• services of an English-speaking guide, cook and service staff,

 • bivouac and kitchen equipment (tents, dining tent, kitchen tent, kitchenware & tableware, tables, chairs, WC).